-Aliffi joined Cancer Treatment Centers of America® (CTCA) in Newnan, Georgia, in July 2013.
+Aliffi joined Cancer Treatment Centers of America® (CTCA), Atlanta, in July 2013.
 While many patients respond to their pain management plans, some experience significant pain that requires the Pain Management team to strategize solutions for these challenging cases.

 Aliffi began working as a nurse practitioner in 1988 after she completed her Associate Degree in Nursing from Clayton State College in Morrow, Georgia.
 Aliffi was awarded her Bachelor of Science in Nursing from Clayton State College in Morrow, Georgia, in 1995 and her Master of Science in Nursing at Kennesaw State University in Kennesaw, Georgia, in 1998.